Did you know that almost 50% of a parrot's diet should include fresh foods including vegetables, cooked whole grains, or raw fruit?

 Step 2.
 Chop your ingredients into small chunks.
 I prefer my chop cut into very small pieces to discourage my birds from throwing the "boring" bits out to get to their favourites.

 Step 3.
 Once chopped, add the pieces to your mixing bowl.
 Give your chop a mix and that's it!
 Your chop can be served fresh to your flock or frozen to be defrosted and used later.

 Grains and Nuts

 For added variety and extra protein, you can add some of your birds' favorite nuts to your mix.
 A more healthy alternative is to cook or par-boil grains like quinoa or buckwheat before adding these to your mix.
-These grains will fill out your chop and make it go further and give your bird increased variety within their food source.
+These grains will fill out your chop and make it and will give your birds an excellent variety of nutrients.

 The beauty of the chop is that it is 100% customisable to your birds' needs and tastes.
 My Indian Ringneck named Chika was on a diet of nearly exclusively corn and apple before her adoption into our flock.
 She has a very strong attachment to corn since being raised on it and eating it as a staple every day of her life.

 For this reason, I’ve always used corn cut from the cob as the first ingredient in all of her chop recipes to make sure she associates it as her main source of food and only source of her beloved corn).
-She is a lot more likely to try the other vegetables in her bowl if her "comfort food" is present with them - much like a child who only eats their greens if they’re hidden in mashed potatoes.
+She is a lot more likely to try the other vegetables in her bowl if her "comfort food" is in the bowl too - much like a child who only eats their greens if they’re hidden in mashed potatoes.